 Beverages made with added sugar, such as specialty coffee drinks, soda, and sugary fruit juices have been linked to a number of health problems, including weight gain and abdominal obesity.
 Harvard Health even emphasizes that drinks with added sugar can sometimes be worse than sugar-heavy foods because these beverages come with little to no nutrients whatsoever.

-If you're going to go for the specialty coffee drink, try asking for less sweetener or add some yourself so you can control the portions.
+If you're going to go for the specialty coffee drink, try asking for less sweetener.
+You can also ask for no sweetener so you can add some yourself so you can have more control over your portions.